 When a VBAC labor has not started on its own, certain medicines, such as oxytocin, may be carefully used to help start labor.
 Oxytocin may also be used to get a slow labor going again.
-Oxytocin is less likely than the medicine misoprostol to increase the risk of uterine rupture.
-Misoprostol is not recommended for use in VBAC.footnote 1

 Inducing labor in a woman trying a VBAC may also increase the chance of needing a C-section.
 Women who try to have a VBAC may be more likely to have a successful vaginal birth if labor is allowed to start on its own (spontaneous labor).

-Primary Medical Reviewer Sarah Marshall, MD - Family Medicine
+Primary Medical Reviewer Sarah A. Marshall, MD - Family Medicine

-Specialist Medical Reviewer Kirtly Jones, MD - Obstetrics and Gynecology
+Specialist Medical Reviewer Kirtly Jones, MD - Obstetrics and Gynecology, Reproductive Endocrinology

 Current as of: November 21, 2017